Hunger striker's last words were to ask forgiveness after killing young mother

-Hunger striker row: Thomas McElwee’s last words were to ask for forgiveness after Yvonne Dunlop burned to death
+Yvonne Dunlop murder: IRA hunger striker Thomas McElwee’s last words were to ask for forgiveness after Ballymena mother burned to death in firebomb attack

 The last written words of hunger striker Thomas McElwee were to ask for forgiveness for his actions – and to say he wanted to leave violence behind and work for “peace and harmony” with the British, it has emerged.